Quotations

 Referencing quotations

-For more details on how to cite quotations in the text of your assignments using the appropriate referencing style for your subject, see our page on referencing:
+For more details on how to cite quotations in the text of your assignments using the appropriate referencing style for your subject, see the Library's page on referencing: